-Best Horror film I probably won’t be ever be watching with my girlfriend
+Best Horror film I probably won’t be ever be watching with my significant other

 The film is rather flawlessly made by director Brian O’Malley, not least because of his DOP Piers McGrail, who did such a stellar job.
 The whole thing is rounded off by Steve Lynch’s Carpenteresque score.
 In fact, the opening sequence alone is worth the admission for this one.

-Best horror film I did watch with my girlfriend
+Best horror film I did watch with my significant other